Peristalsis: Small intestine

 Once processed and digested by the stomach, the semifluid chyme is passed through the pyloric sphincter into the small intestine.
 Once past the stomach, a typical peristaltic wave lasts only a few seconds, traveling at only a few centimeters per second.
 Its primary purpose is to mix the chyme in the intestine rather than to move it forward in the intestine.
 Through this process of mixing and continued digestion and absorption of nutrients, the chyme gradually works its way through the small intestine to the large intestine.

 In contrast to peristalsis, segmentation contractions result in that churning and mixing without pushing materials further down the digestive tract.

 Large intestine

 Although the large intestine has peristalsis of the type that the small intestine uses, it is not the primary propulsion.
 Instead, general contractions called mass action contractions occur one to three times per day in the large intestine, propelling the chyme (now feces) toward the rectum.
 Mass movements often tend to be triggered by meals, as the presence of chyme in the stomach and duodenum prompts them (gastrocolic reflex).
 Minimum peristalsis is found in the rectum part of the large intestine as a result of the thinnest muscularis layer.

 Lymph

 The human lymphatic system has no central pump.
-Instead, lymph circulates through peristalsis in the lymph capillaries as well as valves in the capillaries, compression during contraction of adjacent skeletal muscle, and arterial pulsation.
+Instead, lymph circulates through peristalsis in the lymph capillaries and valves.
+Additionally, lymph circulation occurs via compression during contraction of adjacent skeletal muscle or via arterial pulsation.